-Visual tactility
+Visual Tactility

 ‘When you see the material, it draws you in.
 You can’t help but want to touch it.
 Your eyes see the texture, yet your hands feel the smoothness.’